jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 While data structure code can be intimidating, just take a look at the implementation for a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list#Inserting_a_node), the visual diagram of nodes and reference links made sense to me.
 I could see how his diagram and corresponding implementation were two representations of the same concept.
 It clicked.

 While we didn’t have terms such as _class_, _instance_ or _object_ in 1982, my professor presented data structures graphically using the equivalent of _instances_, whereas the accompanying implementation was the using the equivalent of _classes_.
+I suspect that data structures are presented in academia these days as _classes_ and _instances_.

 I visualize data structures as instances because most data structures don't contain too many classes.
-A Linked List is a Node with a pointer to a Node.
-A Tree is also a Node with a pointer to a left sub-Tree and a pointer to a right sub-Tree.
+A Linked List is a ListNode class with a reference to the next ListNode.
+A Tree is also a TreeNode with a reference to a left sub-TreeNode and a reference to a right sub-TreeNode.

-I suspect that data structures are presented in academia these days as _classes_ and _instances_.

 ## Where is the line between class and instance?
 I’ve defined _class_ as code implementing behavior and _instance_ as the memory location for state in realizing that behavior at runtime.
 But it’s not always obvious what should be defined in a _class_ and what should be realized in an _instance_.
-When should behavior reside in the class implementation or the instance state or organization?
+When should behavior reside in the class implementation, the instance state or the organization of a set of instances?

 I have already illustrated an example of this decision in the previous [Builder/Director](TBD) (TBD) blog where my initial design contained classes for Tea, Coffee, Sugar, Lemon, etc., and then as I started to test and implement my design, I realized what I had thought were different behaviors that required classes each for `Tea`, `Coffee`, `Sugar`, `Lemon`, etc. were really different state values for two classes: `Drink` and `AddOn`.